 As you read the comments again, copy and paste the valuable phrases into one of these categories:

-- Wants or needs.
-How did the customer describe his problem?
-What did he hope to achieve?
+Wants or needs.
+How did the customer describe their problem?
+What did they hope to achieve?
 “We were wasting so much time waiting for our files to back up.”
 “It just seemed like we should be saving money on our insurance premiums.”
 “I felt tired all the time and wanted energy.”

 The next step is to use this research to write copy that lets you speak to your customer using their own words.